3 Heart Health Tips We Need To Talk About

 Here’s the thing, when we talk about heart health, we tend to talk about the physical things that impact our heart like diet, activity, lifestyle, etc.

-The world tells us in order to have a healthy heart we need to eat certain foods, exercise a certain way and of course, take some kind of vitamin or supplement.
-And all of this is true—I’ve been a personal trainer and nutritionist for over 20 years and there’s no doubt these things work.
+The world tells us in order to have a healthy heart, we need to eat certain foods, exercise a certain way, and, of course, take some kind of vitamin or supplement.
+All of this is true—I’ve been helping women live in their best state of health and well-being for 25 years, and there’s no doubt these healthy habits support the health of our hearts.

 So I wanted to flip the narrative on heart health and talk about it from a different perspective.

-Us women are complicated and our hearts are woven together with three equally life-giving threads— mind, body, and spirit.
-Attending to each thread allows us to create long-term, sustainable heart health, and wellbeing.
+Us women are intricate beings, our hearts are woven together with three equally vital threads— mind, body, and spirit.
+Attending to each thread of emotional, physical, and spiritual health allows us to weave a beautiful tapestry of overall vitality, health, and well-being, this is when heart health happens!

 The Mind – Emotional Health & Heart Health

-We’ve all heard the saying before, “the mind is a powerful thing.”
+We’ve all heard the saying before, “The mind is a powerful tool.”
 But when we really think about it, I don’t know if all of us understand the true power that the mind has over the body.

-The mind controls every single action and reaction by the body.
-From regulatory functions to managing extreme stress levels, the mind is the mitigator for the body, instructing it what to do next.
-When our minds are clear and stress levels are low, we can observe what’s happening around us, process it, and respond appropriately with ease.
+The mind controls every single action and reaction of the body.
+Our brain is the command and control center for the body, instructing it what to do next.
+When our minds are clear and stress is managed, we can observe, process, and respond in a nourishing way to what’s happening around us.

 But as we all know, life is not all smooth sailing all the time.